learn-co-curriculum/dsc-combinations/README.md

 You can use a backward rationale here.
 You know that when order *did* matter, our answer was $8*7*6$.
 When having three elements, there are 6 possible orders (ABC, ACB, CAB, CBA, BAC, BCA), so the answer can be obtained by dividing our previous answer by 6.

-This type of problem setting can be solved by using *combinations*.
+This type of problem can be solved by using *combinations*.
 In general, combinations answer the question: "How many ways can we create a subset $k$ out of $n$ objects?".
 The subset is not ordered.

 $$\displaystyle\binom{n}{k} = \dfrac{P_{k}^{n}}{k!}=\dfrac{ \dfrac{n!}{(n-k)!}}{k!} = \dfrac{n!}{(n-k)!k!}$$